Which hat should I wear today? How to make your team meetings more effective

 YELLOW HAT

 The yellow “thinking” hat is the opposite of the black hat.
 It helps to counterbalance the judgmental thinking of the pessimistic black hat and focuses on positive aspects of solutions.
 While wearing the yellow hat we should turn on our insatiable curiosity and optimism.
-It is the moment when we are real entrepreneurs who see benefits that other people can’t notice.
+It is the moment when we are real entrepreneurs who can see benefits that other people can’t.
 We can use our logic and experience, but we don’t have to resign from our dreams and hope.
 We think positively about possible solutions and it motivates us to be more and more constructive.
-The yellow hat thinker is concerned with positive assessment and with making things happen.
+The yellow hat thinker is about with positive assessment and making things happen.
 Effectiveness is the goal of yellow hat thinking.

 How can I best approach this problem?